PowerShell/ProjectMercury/docs/Model-Registration.md

 - `--description` - The description of the model
 - `--openai-model` - The name of the OpenAI model used by the deployment.
 Assume the same as `--deployment` when not specified.
 - `--key` - The API key for the model (some models may allow for anonymous access)
-- `--token-limit` - The maximum number of total tokens allowed in a chat completion call.
-Default is 4096.
 - `--trust` - The trust level of the model: `public` or `private`.
 Default is `public`.

 For `trust`, `public` means that the model is not trusted as it's shared with other users,